-4.1 Information flows in the case of particular events and in the event of whistleblowing
+4.1 Information flows in the case of particular events

-The Surveillance Body must be informed, by means of information provided by the Employees, the Heads of the Corporate Functions, the Corporate Bodies, the external parties (meaning suppliers, agents, consultants, independent professionals, self-employed or "para-subordinate" workers, commercial partners etc.) about any events which may give rise to liability for Intesa Sanpaolo S.p.A. pursuant to the Decree.
+The Surveillance Body must be informed, by means of information provided by the Employees, the Heads of the Corporate Functions, the Corporate Bodies, the external parties (meaning suppliers, agents, consultants, independent professionals, self-employed or "para-subordinate" workers, commercial partners) about any events which may give rise to liability for Intesa Sanpaolo S.p.A. pursuant to the Decree.